dapr/docs/daprdocs/content/en/operations/configuration/preview-features.md

 ## Overview
 Some features in Dapr are considered experimental when they are first released.
 These features require explicit opt-in in order to be used.
 The opt-in is specified in Dapr's configuration.

-Currently, preview features are enabled on a per application basis.
+Currently, preview features are enabled on a per application basis when running on Kubernetes.
 A global scope may be introduced in the future should there be a use case for it.

 ### Current preview features
 Below is a list of existing preview features: